theNewDynamic/aba-icc/_about-the-icc/about-the-icc.md

 ## What is in this section of the ABA-ICC Project website?

 The following section of the website will delve deeper into the field of international criminal justice and the ICC, yet do so through graphics, timelines, maps, and other interactive visuals.
 Specifically, we will explore the ICC and its State Parties, jurisdiction, structure, judicial processes, current investigations and prosecutions, and other important information.
 Additionally, there are two helpful timelines: one that covers the history of international criminal justice, including temporary international tribunals; and the other looks into the evolution of relations between the United States and the ICC.
+Many of these above features will be unveiled in the coming weeks and months.

 We encourage you to explore all of these features, and are eager to hear your comments and suggestions!